The Origin of Life

 Now living systems are becoming much better at understanding their environment and predicting the future - though unfortunately a rapid pace of change is acting simultaneously to make the task more difficult.

-I hope in the future living systems will do a better job of managing their resources based on future expectations - and think that it might well sometimes turn out to be a better stratgey for living systems to save resources for later - in the hope of persisting for longer.
+I hope in the future living systems will do a better job of managing their resources based on future expectations.
+It might well sometimes turn out to be a better stratgey for living systems to save resources for later - in the hope of persisting for longer.

-If "maximum speed" does remain desirable then I do not know how rapidly future generations will be able to expand their horizons - or to what extent they will succeed in turning whatever resources in their path into background radiation - but I fully expect that very impressive feats on these fronts are possible.
+If "maximum speed" does continue to remain desirable then I do not know how rapidly future generations will be able to expand their horizons - or to what extent they will succeed in utilising the resources that lie in their path - but I fully expect that very impressive feats on these fronts are possible.

 Expand this node